 We strive to ensure that all children regardless of their age, gender, ability, culture, race, language, religion, or sexual identity are protected from harm in all its forms.
 All staff and volunteers have an equal responsibility to act on concerns, suspicions or disclosures that lead them to suspect or understand a child may be at risk of harm.
-As part of our duty of care we also work to ensure that pupils and staff involved in

 As part of our duty of care we also work to ensure that pupils and staff involved in safeguarding and child protection issues receive appropriate support.
-In line with Keeping Children Safe in Education 2022 we work with a range of partners and adhere to local practice guidance supported by The Stockport Safeguarding Children Partnership.
+In line with Keeping Children Safe in Education 2024 we work with a range of partners and adhere to local practice guidance supported by The Stockport Safeguarding Children Partnership.